Naitik-Soni/Python-DSA/README.md

 <a href="https://github.com/Naitik-Soni/Python-DSA/blob/main/Write%20a%20program%20to%20sort%20characters%20(numbers%20and%20punctuation%20symbols%20are%20not%20included)%20in%20a%20given%20string.py">6.
 Write a program to sort characters (numbers and punctuation symbols are not included) in a given string.</a><br>
 <a href='https://github.com/Naitik-Soni/Python-DSA/blob/main/Check%20keyword%20of%20language.py'>7.
 Check keyword of a particular language.(Python language)</a><br>
 <a href="https://github.com/Naitik-Soni/Python-DSA/blob/main/Given%20a%20number%2C%20the%20task%20is%20to%20check%20if%20it%20is%20tidy%20or%20not.py">8.
 Given a number, the task is to check if it is tidy or not.</a><br>
 <a href="https://github.com/Naitik-Soni/Python-DSA/blob/main/Reverse%20The%20Array.py">9.
-Reverse the Array.</a>
+Reverse the Array.</a><br>
+<a href="https://github.com/Naitik-Soni/Python-DSA/blob/main/Counting%20Rock%20Samples.py">10.
+Counting Rock Samples</a>